OffGridNetworks/fuse-box-create-react-app/packages/fuse-box-react-component-template/template/README.md

 However there is an **escape hatch** that you can use to add an asset outside of the module system.

-If you put a file into the `public` folder, it will **not** be processed by FuseBox.
+If you put a file into the `public` folder, it will **not** be processed by Webpack.
 Instead it will be copied into the build folder untouched.
 To reference assets in the `public` folder, you need to use a special variable called `PUBLIC_URL`.

 Inside `index.html`, you can use it like this: